The Department of Urban and Environmental Planning & Policy

 About the Department

-The mission of the UEPP Department is to contribute to a more just and sustainable society by cultivating students to become future planning and policy leaders who are ethical, knowledgeable, and technically capable to assist communities plan their communities for present and future generations.
+The mission of the UEPP Department is to contribute to a more just and sustainable society by cultivating students to become future planning and policy leaders who are ethical, knowledgeable, and technically capable to assist communities plan and develop policies for present and future generations.
 The Department's mission affirms and works within the broader mission of Huxley College to integrate outstanding urban planning and policy educational programs through faculty-student collaboration, applied research, and community partnerships to foster positive outcomes in communities.

 The UEPP Department programs envision advancing a society where individuals and groups can fully participate in the planning and development of their communities such that basic needs of safety, shelter, livelihoods and opportunity for self-realization and participation are met for all.
 Community aspirations, as understood by diverse segments of the community, are discussed freely and form the foundation for working toward a more sustainable future, with special consideration for those who are most marginalized and for the ecological systems that sustain and inspire us.